The ultimate guide to property appraisals

 The process of property appraisals

-- Market analysis: Real estate agents analyse market trends, including recent sales data, supply and demand dynamics, and economic factors that impact property values.
+3. Market analysis: Your agent will analyse current market trends, including recent sales data, supply and demand in your area, and broader economic factors that are influencing property values right now.

-- Report generation: A detailed appraisal report is prepared, summarising the appraisal process, the data used, the valuation methods applied, and the final estimated value of the property.
+6. Report generation: You'll receive a detailed appraisal report summarising the process, the data used, and the final estimated value, along with any recommendations for improving your property's appeal or value.

-- Review and validation: The appraisal report may be reviewed to ensure accuracy and compliance with industry standards.
+7. Review and validation: The report may be reviewed internally to ensure it meets industry standards before being provided to you.

 Challenges and limitations of property appraisals